 We’ve known for several months that the Pope’s climate change encyclical will not be a scientific treatise.
 But it will affirm that climate change has been largely caused by human behavior.

-For too long, the Christian community has remained silent (or worse yet, been complicit) in the overconsumption of the earth’s resources for profit or personal gain.
-While corporations have often ignored the planet for the sake of their shareholders, consumers have developed lifestyles that are incompatible with our responsibility to care for creation.
+For too long, the Christian community has remained silent or even complicit in the overconsumption of the earth’s resources for profit or personal gain.
+While corporations have ignored the planet for the sake of their shareholders, consumers have developed lifestyles that are incompatible with our responsibility to care for creation.

 It’s likely that Francis will call us to evaluate our role as consumers of creation and adopt a more biblical role of stewards of creation.
 Good stewardship begins with change (which incidentally, is the call of the gospel).
 It’s time to change our behaviors and attitudes about the environment — and pressure corporations to do the same.